nfordhk/100-days-of-code/log.md

 **Thoughts**: Eh, a bit disappointed I took such a long break here.
 However, as soon as I sat back down, I was eager to get moving again!
 I’m struggling a bit when the practice section.
 I might return to my old style of notes.
 The capitalize practice problem is interesting and currently giving me a run for my money.

+### Day 60: October 7th, Monday

+**Today's Progress**: Was able to complete all the practice functions!

+**Thoughts**: Just wow.
+I learned so much practicing those functions.
+Everything from syntax, better using the IDE, and how a function functions (pun intended).